Questions? Call or text anytime πŸ“ž 818-446-9627

 Why Followers Aren't Friends

 A parasocial relationship is a one-sided relationship where one person extends emotional energy and interest, and the other person is completely unaware of their existence.
 This is the relationship you have with an influencer.
 You know all about their life, but they do not know you.
-While their content might feel supportive, it is not a reciprocal, personal friendship, a key challenge of parenting in the digital age.
+While their content might feel supportive, it is not a reciprocal, personal friendship, a key challenge of .

 What a Real Village Provides